Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Filtration learning within Exact Multi-parameter Persistent Homology

 \subsubsection{Exact formula of gradient}

-In this section, we discuss a method for efficiently updating the filtration ray in the backward process.
-In Figure 6, the forward process demonstrates that the exact barcode formula allows efficient computation.
-The computation of the barcode involves multiple intermediate steps, which makes the procedure of updating the direction through automatic differentiation inefficient.
-By using the gradient of the loss function with respect to the direction vector, derived from the barcode formula, we can update the direction vector directly without relying on automatic differentiation, thereby allowing efficient computation of the backward process.
-In Example \ref{Ex:time}, that is demonstrated experimentally.
+In this section, we discuss a method that updates efficiently the filtration ray in the backward process.
+Figure \ref{fig:Pipeline_of_optimization2} illustrates that the exact barcode formula allows efficient computation of the forward process.
+But the computation of the barcode involves multiple intermediate steps, which makes the procedure of updating the direction through automatic differentiation inefficient.
+By using the exact gradient of the loss function with respect to the direction vector, we can update the direction vector directly without relying on automatic differentiation, thereby allowing efficient computation of the backward process (e.g. see Example \ref{Ex:time}).

 \begin{lemma} The derivative of $\boldsymbol{\rho}(\a)={\a \over \lVert \a \rVert} = (\rho_1, \cdots, \rho_N)$ is given by the following: